Palestine (region): Ottoman period

 In 1486, hostilities broke out between the Mamluks and the Ottoman Empire in a battle for control over western Asia, and the Ottomans conquered Palestine in 1516.
 Between the mid-16th and 17th centuries, a close-knit alliance of three local dynasties, the Ridwans of Gaza, the Turabays of al-Lajjun and the Farrukhs of Nablus, governed Palestine on behalf of the Porte (imperial Ottoman government).

 In the 18th century, the Zaydani clan under the leadership of Zahir al-Umar ruled large parts of Palestine autonomously until the Ottomans were able to defeat them in their Galilee strongholds in 1775–76.
 Zahir had turned the port city of Acre into a major regional power, partly fueled by his monopolization of the cotton and olive oil trade from Palestine to Europe.
 Acre's regional dominance was further elevated under Zahir's successor Ahmad Pasha al-Jazzar at the expense of Damascus.

 In 1830, on the eve of Muhammad Ali's invasion, the Porte transferred control of the sanjaks of Jerusalem and Nablus to Abdullah Pasha, the governor of Acre.
 According to Silverburg, in regional and cultural terms this move was important for creating an Arab Palestine detached from greater Syria (bilad al-Sham).
 According to Pappe, it was an attempt to reinforce the Syrian front in face of Muhammad Ali's invasion.
 Two years later, Palestine was conquered by Muhammad Ali's Egypt, but Egyptian rule was challenged in 1834 by a countrywide popular uprising against conscription and other measures considered intrusive by the population.
 Its suppression devastated many of Palestine's villages and major towns.

 In 1840, Britain intervened and returned control of the Levant to the Ottomans in return for further capitulations.
 The death of Aqil Agha marked the last local challenge to Ottoman centralization in Palestine, and beginning in the 1860s, Palestine underwent an acceleration in its socio-economic development, due to its incorporation into the global, and particularly European, economic pattern of growth.
 The beneficiaries of this process were Arabic-speaking Muslims and Christians who emerged as a new layer within the Arab elite.
+In the southern coastal plain, Palestinian villagers developed distinctive methods of cultivating sandy dunefields (rimāl) known as mawāṣī.
+These sunken-garden systems supported vineyards, figs, olives, and vegetables, and by the Late Ottoman period had transformed formerly marginal landscapes into productive agricultural zones.

 From 1880 large-scale Jewish immigration began, almost entirely from Europe, based on an explicitly Zionist ideology.
 There was also a revival of the Hebrew language and culture.

 Christian Zionism in the United Kingdom preceded its spread within the Jewish community.
 The government of Great Britain publicly supported it during World War I with the Balfour Declaration of 1917.